dotCMS/core/tools/dotcms-cli/README.md

 # dotCMS CLI
+The dotCMS CLI is a command-line tool that you can use to populate and modify your dotCMS instances from a command shell.

 ## Installing the dotCMS CLI
 The dotCMS CLI is delivered as an uber jar that can be downloaded from here.